LadybirdBrowser/ladybird/CONTRIBUTING.md

 To make this easier, we do appreciate it if folks enable the "Allow edits from maintainers" flag on their pull requests.

-## On ideologically motivated changes

-This is a purely technical project.
-As such, it is not an appropriate arena to advertise your personal politics or religious beliefs.
-Any changes that appear ideologically motivated will be rejected.